bob-carpenter/bob-carpenter.github.io/_pages/projs.md

-  to account for item difficulty and multivariate responses (I've worked on this problem with many people over time including Breck Baldwin, Mitzi Morris, Becky Passonneau, Massimo Poesio, and Silviu Paun) including everyting from statistical inference to tag-a-little/learn-a-little interactive interfaces.
+  to account for item difficulty and multivariate responses (I've worked on this problem with many people over time including Breck Baldwin, Mitzi Morris, Becky Passonneau, Massimo Poesio, and Silviu Paun) including everything from statistical inference to tag-a-little/learn-a-little interactive interfaces.

 * *Soil carbon modeling*: continuing work on compartmental ODEs for